 The operator offers the landlord £1000 per month, guarantees the rent will always be on time, and offers to manage the property, too.
 The landlord is excited to achieve £100 per month more than they thought was possible.
 They also like not having to manage the property day-to-day and so they agree.

 What’s the Big Deal?

 Rent to rent has a bad reputation.
 But why?
 Couldn’t it be an easy way for landlords to maximise their rent without having to manage the property?
 Sadly not.
-Many see it as a get rich quick scheme.
+Many see it as a get-rich-quick scheme.
 Indeed, there are dozens of ‘property influencers’ out there sharing videos of how they earn thousands every month through rent to rent.

-Then there are the horror stories that circulate the landlord forums, of landlords who signed up to a rent to rent offer, only for the operator to pocket all the rent and disappear.
+Then there are the horror stories that circulate the landlord forums, of landlords who signed up for a rent to rent offer, only for the operator to pocket all the rent and disappear.
 This is an inherent risk of rent to rent, as Robin Steward explains.